 His words are measured.
 His tone of voice low, and demands the rapt attention of a congregant in the presence of a respected padre.
 Sports journalists have warned of Eliud’s crisp responses and his zen-like presence that deflates the exuberance of an eager interviewer seeking easy sound bites.

 To say Eliud is humble is an understatement.
 The power of Eliud’s humility emerges like a gust of hot air from an open sauna door, yet he is under no illusion of the weight of his celebrity.
-As a consumate professional, he treats all who seek his attention with a measure of respect that demands reciprocation.
+As a consummate professional, he treats all who seek his attention with a measure of respect that demands reciprocation.
 Dancan runs him through the elaborate programme and he raises no concerns.
-Caleb the PR liason, warns him of the Kenyan media obssession with race earnings.
-“The money question is going to come up because the local press have not spoken to you post Berlin.”
+Caleb the PR liaison, warns him of the Kenyan media obsession with race earnings.
+“The money question is going to come up because the local press have not spoken to you post-Berlin.”

 He brushes off the concern as he smiles assuredly.
 “It is more about performance, not money”.

 Eliud holds a PhD in the art of maintaining a low profile.
 Even in his home town Eldoret, he cuts such an ordinary presence running his errands unnoticed.
 When prodded by BBC journalist Lynne Wachira about the absence of any celebration after his return from Berlin, he replies nonchalantly, “ The best celebration moment was when I crossed the finish line”.
 30 plus million Kenyans celebrated his win.
 That was enough.
 There was no need to stretch the festivities.
 He finds the razzmatazz off-putting, “Celebrations can be distracting.
 I try to control those thoughts so that they do not interfere with my training”.